 - Develop good relationships and respect the differences between members of the school and the wider community;

-At Towngate Primary Academy we deliver the PSHE curriculum by utilising first hand expereince and sharing good practice.
+At Towngate Primary Academy we deliver the PSHE curriculum by utilising first hand experience and sharing good practice.
 However, we are aware that the delivered curriculum must reflect the needs of our pupils.
+We believe that the purpose of PSHE education is to build, where appropriate, on the statutory content already outlined in the national curriculum, the basic school curriculum and in statutory guidance on: ie, drug education, financial education, citizenship, personal safety, sex and relationship education (SRE) and the importance of physical activity and diet for a healthy lifestyle.
+At Towngate Primary Academy, we follow the ‘3 Dimensional’ scheme of work to provide consistency throughout our academy, support staff with subject knowledge and reduce teacher workload.
 We expect teachers to use a PSHE programme to equip pupils with an age-appropriate, sound understanding of risk and with the knowledge and skills necessary to make safe and informed decisions.
-We believe that the purpose of PSHE education is to build, where appropriate, on the statutory content already outlined in the national curriculum, the basic school curriculum and in statutory guidance on: ie, drug education, financial education, citizenship, personal safety, sex and relationship education (SRE) and the importance of physical activity and diet for a healthy lifestyle.
+Each phase builds on the vocabulary, knowledge and skills taught in the previous to allow children to acquire further knowledge, know more and remember more.

-All children understand the importance of PSHE, RE, SMSC and British Values and the effects it can have on life in and out of school.
+All children understand the importance of PSHE, RE, SMSC and British Values and the effects it can have on life in and out of school, this is evident through termly pupil voice and Holistic Learning and PSHE coverage folder monitoring by the curriculum leader.